UK Cyber Crime Statistics 2025

 • Online shopping fraud cost victims £63.8 million.

-• Over 1 million unauthorised access incidents to personal information were report
+• Over 1 million unauthorised access incidents to personal information were reported.

-• More than 560,000 Global Cyber Threats Discovered Daily
+• More than 560,000 Global Cyber Threats are discovered daily.

 • More than 400,000 cases of fraud and computer misuse were recorded.